HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 - For a large-sized workload in AWS, start the Kubernetes cluster with 1 master and 12 worker nodes.

 - To increase the throughput for the HAProxy and RingAPI containers, increase their CPU allocations.
 Note that increasing the number of pods does not increase throughput.

 - To boost performance for the DAM and persistence-node pods, increase the CPU limits first, then increase the number of pod replicas.
 Increasing the number of pods also increases throughput for DAM.

 - To hold more authenticated users for testing purposes, increase the OpenLDAP pod values.
 Note that the OpenLDAP pod is not for production use.

--  To optimize the Core container, increase the CPU allocation until this saturates.
+- To optimize the Core container, increase the CPU allocation until the container saturates.
 After the optimal CPU level is determined, increase the number of pods to boost performance.

 - To improve response times, increase the number of Core pods proportionally to the user load.
 For example, 7 core pods were used for a load of 10,000 concurrent users, and 23 core pods for a load of 30,000 concurrent users.

 - To prevent Out of Memory (OOM) issues, increase the memory allocation for the DAM and HAProxy pods by approximately 1024Mi for every 10,000 concurrent users.